General Plastics (Beauclaire)

 Hollywood/American Styled

-Until the restrictions of war time scarcity and rationing were lifted, designing and fashion stagnated.
+Until the restrictions of war time scarcity and rationing were lifted, designing and fashion had stagnated.
 Then came, in reaction, Parisian glamour, as typified by Dior’s ‘New Look’ with exaggerated femininity and luxury.
 Alternatively, there was the ‘American Style’ with the emphasis on simple, casual and practical sportswear, including the pants that women had got used to during the war.

 carol

-Un-named Lady
+Untitled Lady

 Another, possibly later, branding was ‘Modern Miss’.
 Perhaps this lady, or the one on the American Style cards, was the original ‘Modern Miss’?